Azure-Samples/azure-ml-federated-learning/plan/milestones.md

 10. Ready the baseline model (or base query in the case of Federated _Analysis_) and the resources that can be used to train the model.
 11. Confirm there are data in various silos.
 Access to these data should be restricted.
-12. Submit your actual FL job using the FL pipeline with proper hyperparameters
+12. Submit your actual FL job using the FL pipeline with proper hyperparameters.